pradeepodela/Bulk-stock-analyzer/README.md

 `Streamlit run ui.py`

 ### Note:-
-#### The Sript Takes Time to PRoduce Final Result since it has to Analyse all the stocks listed in NSE
+#### The Sript takes time to produce Final Result since it has to Analyse all the stocks listed in NSE